-Though several different tests exist, there are three main categories of HIV testing available on the market today.
-Every form of testing listed below will fall under one of these three main categories.
+Though several different tests exist, there are three main categories of HIV testing available on the market today: Antibody test, Viral Load tests and a Combination test that measures both antibodies and viral load.

 HIV works by making more and more copies of itself throughout the body.
-Without treatment, viral load can become very high (worse for patient).
-However, today’s antiviral therapy (treatment) will actually stop the HIV virus from making copies at all, thus preventing the viral load from increasing.
+Without treatment, the viral load can become very high, which is bad for the patient.
+However, today’s antiviral therapy will actually stop the HIV virus from making copies at all, thus preventing the viral load from increasing.

-This is why early detection is so important; you want to halt the viral load while it is already very low, and prevent it from increasing.
+This is why early detection is so important, because you want to halt the viral load while it is already very low and prevent it from increasing.
 Though there is no known cure for HIV, proper treatment can make the viral load so low it is very unlikely to infect others.

-Unlike antibody tests, RNA testing is a bit more direct, measuring the actual presence of virus material (RNA) in the blood.
+RNA testing is a bit more direct by measuring the actual presence of virus material (RNA) in the blood.
 Though there may be few symptoms during these first few days after infection, the virus is continuing to produce more and more of itself.
 RNA testing can track increases and decreases of HIV viral load in order to evaluate treatment.

 Early Detection HIV RNA Test

 HIV RNA testing can be taken much earlier than the antibody tests above, before the body even begins to produce antibodies at all.
-You’re looking at an early window of 9 – 11 days after exposure, compared to 4 – 6 weeks with antibody tests, making RNA testing ideal for best treatment options.
 In fact, the early test window is the major advantage HIV RNA testing has over antibody testing.

 - HIV RNA testing is the most sensitive, and accurate, early testing option for HIV available on the market today.